 - Five-Man Band

-- Fourth Wall Mail Slot: The characters have been interviewed.
+- Fourth-Wall Mail Slot: The characters have been interviewed.

 - Homage: to such comics as The Enigma of Amigara Fault, Death Note and, um, "Nyoro~n"

-- Intercontinuity Crossover: We've got Nintendo franchises typically seen in Super Smash Brothers, mixed in with them are less known games like StarTropics and Gyromite, non-Nintendo series like Sonic and Mega Man, and for kicks and giggles, Harry Potter pops up every once in awhile.
+- Intercontinuity Crossover: We've got Nintendo franchises typically seen in Super Smash Bros., mixed in with them are less known games like StarTropics and Gyromite, non-Nintendo series like Sonic and Mega Man, and for kicks and giggles, Harry Potter pops up every once in awhile.

-- It's All Upstairs From Here: World 5, which has such a huge tower, the series pretty much ends there.
+- It's All Upstairs from Here: World 5, which has such a huge tower, the series pretty much ends there.
 Mario goes to fetch an item that fell down after about halfway up, and the Links came across the Four Sword, taking them on a totally different adventures.

 - Kick the Dog: Upon finding Epona, Mario kills it and turns it into a go kart, which he crashed into a tree.
 Somewhat fortunately, that was a dream, and when he comes across the real Epona, he turns it into a hang glider.

 - Or Are You Just Happy to See Me?: "That ain't no whistle..."

 - Ridiculously Cute Critter: Kirby.
 And Luigi hates it.

 - Say My Name: Luigi does this frequently with Kirby.

 - Something Completely Different: Some strips focused randomly on Harry Potter and Castlevania.

 - Sprite Comic: What the author desperately is trying to achieve while in character.
 The art style is great enough to stand on its own, and the only time it appears to be a sprite comic is during the awfully made cover and the Street Fighter reference.

 - Stylistic Suck: Mario is drawn differently in each panel, even in the latest strips.